npm/documentation/CONTENT-MODEL.md

 ## Introduction

-This content model explains the goals of content in the npm docs, and what to include when you're writing or updating an article.
+This content model explains the goals of content in the NPM中文网, and what to include when you're writing or updating an article.
 We use a model to ensure that our content consistently, clearly, and comprehensively communicates what people need to achieve their goals with npm.
 Following a content model creates consistency that helps users and maintainers of the docs.

 For style questions, default to https://github.com/github/docs-internal/blob/main/contributing/content-style-guide.md